Wyoming Cowgirls tune up for Border War showdown with 68-54 win over San Jose State

 Both teams struggled offensively in the second quarter as the teams combined to make seven field goals.

-A three-point play with 51.5 seconds left provided UW with a 30-21 cushion at the intermission.
+A three-point play by Fertig with 51.5 seconds left provided UW with a 30-21 cushion at the intermission.

 Ellis and Tommi Olson hit back-to-back 3-pointers in the third quarter to give UW a 38-23 lead.